 My friends call me Ronnie, and you can too.
 I’m a graphic designer by trade, and a neat freak by nature.
 I started my own commercial design studio in 2005 and ran it for seven years.
-These days, you will find me over at LIFE:CAPTURED Inc, blogging about memory keeping, building design templates for story books and life albums, and teaching workshops and online classes on graphic design and photo organisation.
-Recently, we also launched a range of SOULT Journals.
+These days, you will find me over at LIFE:CAPTURED, blogging about memory keeping and teaching workshops and online masterclasses on graphic design and photo organisation.
+Recently, we also launched SOULT Journals—our unique range of archival-quality journals with prompts.
 This has been a real labour of love, but it is a venture that I wholeheartedly believe in.

 I live in Sydney with my man, Rick, and five of our six little boys.
 We lost our first son, Cameron, at 41 weeks, and we will miss him for the rest of our lives.
 Motherhood makes me want to cry and dance all at once.
 My boys are a treasure.
 They teach me something new every day.

 Prior to The Shoemaker’s Daughter, I blogged at Pink Ronnie for twelve years.
 I loved that space of mine.
 It was my creative outlet and sanctuary.
 I made many friends there, and I learnt so much through blogging there, day after day.

 Recently, when I found out that my mother has a cyst in her brain, something shifted in me.
 I decided that something needed to change.
 I needed to start documenting my family’s story, in earnest, before it became too late.

 It all comes down to this: I am here to preserve our story.

 Our family’s story.
 Our children’s story.
 My parents’ story.
 Cameron’s story.
 My story.

 Yes, I will fill this space up with stories.